Robotics-BUT/BPC-PRP/src/2_labs/text/7_lab.md

 ----------------------------------------------------------------------------------------------
 **TASK 1**
 1) Project Structure:
-  - Create `.hpp` files (e.g. `control.hpp`) in `algorithms` to contain all necessary implementations for this lab.
+  - Inside the `src` and `include` directories, create a new folder named `loops`.
-  - Inside the `src` and `include` directories, create a `loops` folder.
+  - In this folder, create two files: `line_loop.cpp` and `line_loop.hpp`.
-  - In this folder, create `line_loop.cpp` and `line_loop.hpp`, which will define a ROS 2 node
+  - These files will define a ROS 2 node that implements a periodic control loop using a timer callback (e.g., `line_loop_timer_callback()`).
-  - This node should periodically compute the control action and send the corresponding command to the motors.
+  -  The loop should regularly read the estimated line position, compute the control action and send appropriate speed commands to the robot's motors.
-2) Implement **Bang-Bang Line Control** based on the provided guidelines.
+2) Implement **Bang-Bang Line Control** based on the guidelines provided in the lab description.
-3) Observe how this type of control behaves and analyze its **advantages and disadvantages**.
+3) Experiment with different threshold values and observe how the robot behaves and analyze the **advantages and limitations** of Bang-Bang control.

 ## Line Following with P-Control (Approx. 1 hour)